uio-bmi/immuneML/docs/source/tutorials/how_to_specify_an_analysis_with_yaml.rst

 Where the imported datasets can under :code:`instructions` be referenced using the keys :ref:`my_dataset_1` and :ref:`my_dataset_2`.

-An example of a full :code:`definitions` section which may be used for a machine learning task is given here:
+An example of a full :code:`definitions` section which may be used for a machine learning task is given below.
+See also :ref:`How to train and assess a receptor or repertoire-level ML classifier` for more details.

 .. highlight:: yaml
 .. code-block:: yaml